-The Department of Homeland Security (DHS) Notice of Funding Opportunity (NOFO) Fiscal Year 2023 Targeted Violence and Terrorism Prevention (TVTP) Grant Program https://www.grants.gov/web/grants/register.html.
+The U. S. Department of Homeland Security (DHS) Notice of Funding Opportunity (NOFO) Fiscal Year 2024 Targeted Violence and Terrorism Prevention (TVTP) Grant Program

 All entities wishing to do business with the federal government must have a unique entity identifier (UEI).
-The UEI number is issued by the SAM system.
-Requesting a UEI using Sam.gov can be found at: https://sam.gov/content/entity-registration.
+The UEI number is issued by the system.
+Requesting a UEI using System for Award Management (SAM.gov) can be found at: https://sam.gov/content/entity-registration.